 Your brand is probably already sitting on multiple datasets and sources from which to feed your data lake.
 You’ll need a place to store and query all these data sources, but first you’ll have to find them, and they could be scattered across multiple departments.

 After you decide on a budget and where to source your data lake, you’ll want to ensure two things.

 First, that you are feeding your data lake with unstructured data.
 This could be your call logs, converted to text files.
 It could be survey results.
 It could be email replies.
 It could be employee reviews on hiring sites like Glassdoor.

 The above brands are closely associated with Bitcoin, capturing more conversation around the cryptocurrency than others.

 Ideally, you’ll pull from anywhere and everywhere that can give you the insights you need.
 Supplement this data with external data like search trends from Google, stock pricing, or social listening results.

 Secondly, implement strong structures so that what the data is telling your analyst is received by your executives who can properly contextualize it, and make strong decisions backed by the data.

 That requires a level of data maturity and data democratization that many brands, by their own recognition, don’t listen to enough.
 We’re talking about something more akin to an intelligence product.

 Scrubbed and analyzed before presented to the requestors of the intelligence, the analysts are producing a finished product that is meant to be consumed by key decision makers.
 For spy agencies that means secret agents and covert drops.
-For brands, it means business intelligence, or more accurately, conversational intelligence.
+For brands, it means business intelligence, or more accurately, consumer intelligence.

-Conversational intelligence is a brand’s insights, composed of data from three core areas of interaction with their consumers:
+Consumer intelligence is a brand’s insights, composed of data from three core areas of interaction with their consumers: